rticommunity/rticonnextdds-examples/tutorials/discovery/c++11/README.md

 cmake -DCONNEXTDDS_DIR=/home/rti/rti_connext_dds-x.y.z ..
 ```

-If you are compiling for windows you may also need to specify the
+If you are compiling for Windows you may also need to specify the
 [generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html),
 and platform.